×

 Outlook

-Across our holdings, we continue to expect low double-digit internal rates of return over the next five years, underpinned by defensive dividend profiles and growth outlooks.
-We believe we are still in the early stages of an accelerated infrastructure investment cycle, driven by expanding mobility needs, rising energy demand, a shifting energy mix and the modernization of networks to enhance resilience against physical asset and environmental risks.
-We believe these investments underpin durable growth in earnings and dividends for investors.
+There is little change to our outlook: we remain defensively positioned, with a tilt toward regulated and contracted utilities versus GDP-sensitive user-pays assets.
+We continue to expect strength amid the greater appreciation of real assets shown by the market in 2026, given their inflation protection in the current macroeconomic and fiscal backdrop.
+Many infrastructure assets operate under regulatory frameworks or long-term contractual structures that allow inflation and cost increases to be passed through to end users over time.
+We believe we are still in the early stages of an accelerated infrastructure investment cycle, driven by expanding mobility needs, rising energy demand, a shifting energy mix and the modernization of networks to enhance resilience against physical asset risk and environmental risk.
+We believe these investments underpin durable growth in earnings and dividends for listed infrastructure investors.

 Portfolio Highlights